 Due to the complex clinical picture, there is no universal treatment.
-Besides, most patients are in their growing and developing phase.
-A constant adjustment to current conditions is therefore necessary.
-Physicians, physiotherapists and orthotists have a common goal, which must be pursued together.
-Connecting different special fields provides a good basis for a successful treatment.
+In addition, most patients are growing and developing.
+A continuous adaptation to the circumstances is therefore necessary.
+The physician, physiotherapist and orthotist have a common goal which must be pursued together.
+The connection of the different disciplines offers good conditions for a successful treatment.

 The CP Guide with its “concept for the orthotic treatment of the lower extremity in cerebral palsy” aims at building a bridge between all parties involved.
 This includes patients and relatives as well as physicians, orthotists and physio- and occupational therapists.
 The guide contains an overview of the different gait types according to the Amsterdam Gait Classification.
 A treatment suggestion is presented for each gait type and the effect of the orthosis is described.

 Click here to download the CP Guide free of charge and to learn more about the topic of cerebral palsy and the treatment with an orthosis.
 Upon request, we will gladly send you a printed copy.
 Please contact our In-house Customer Service at info(at)fior-gentz.de or +49 4131 24445-0.

 You will find an overview of the different system joints in the knee and ankle area here.
 The most important functions of the respective system joint are explained in the corresponding product description.